rubenwood/eon-js-libs/README.md

 Here you will find various javascript libraries for use in EON Studio.

 The EONLibrary and EON10Library files are really useful libraries created by Jaymie Timperly and other former EONites.
-They stil work and have there own documentation (coming soon)
+They still work and have there own documentation (coming soon)

 The Node Utils library was created by myself to perform various actions I find I need often when writing scripts in EON Studio.
 More documentation coming soon.